SkywardApps/popcorn/_posts/2017-10-25-An Introduction.md

 Thanks for checking out Popcorn!

 Like many open source libraries, Popcorn started as a solution to a problem that came up in a few of our projects around the same time.
- Our team needed to be able to stitch together objects that were being returned by a .Net Core Restful API.
+ Our team needed to be able to stitch together objects that were being returned by a .Net Core ReSTful API.
 At times, we had to retrieve a collection of a thousand items; then, for *each* item, make an identical request to the API to get a piece of dependent data.

 That makes for a ton of network traffic, and it wasn’t very efficient.
 We could have changed the endpoint for a specific usage, or added